 In her Ph.D. she continues to provide behavioral support, train staff, and leads groups of participants in the weekly physical activity program for individuals with disabilities, called the Individualized Movement and Physical Activity for Children Today (IMPACT) program.
 Additionally, Chloe serves as a graduate teaching assistant to a variety of courses offered at OSU.

 Her research interests include physical activity and motor skill development for individuals with Autism Spectrum Disorder and behavior management and lesson implementation in the general physical education and adapted physical education setting.
 Outside of school Chloe has a passion for all forms of physical activity, but specifically for her herd of bikes.

 Ming-Chih (Darren) is a first-year doctoral student in Kinesiology with the option in Adapted Physical Activity.
 He obtained his Bachelor’s and Master’s degree in Physical Education from National Kaohsiung Normal University, Taiwan.

 His research interests primarily focus on the effects of physical activity and exercise intervention on physical fitness, motor skill and executive function in children with and without disabilities.
 On top of that, his master's thesis used event-related potentials (ERP), an assessment of neuroelectrical brain signals, to better understand the influence of exercise intervention on executive function in children with ASD.

 MS student (2nd year)

 Jodi is a second year Master’s student in Kinesiology (Adapted Physical Activity) at Oregon State University.
 Originally, she is from Canada and earned a Bachelor of Kinesiology (Honours) with Nutrition at Acadia University in Wolfville, Nova Scotia.
-Her undergraduate thesis focused on how diet and physical activity influence behaviour in children with ASD and ADHD.
+Her undergraduate thesis focused on how diet and physical activity influence behavior in children with ASD and ADHD.